AFHauer/SolTran/README.md

 ___NOTE: GPP and Respiration Must be calculated to find the GPP:ER Ratio or the NPP:GPP Ratio.___

-Average Associative Uptake is calculated from the Associative Uptake value.
+*Average Associative Uptake* is calculated from the Associative Uptake value.
 This value is available in the Nitrate Model Table at the bottom of the Nitrate page.
+The avg. associative uptake value is given in mg-N/m<sup>2</sup>/day.

 *Associative Uptake (U<sub>A</sub>) = ((GPP/32) x (C:N Ratio/GPP:NPP Ratio)) x 14*